longwatermelon/raycast/README.md

 The objective of the game is to collect 5 nuts, if you touch shrek your health decreases.
 When your health drops to 0, the game ends.

-If you want to permanently mute sound, create an empty file named `sfx_mute` in the same directory you are running the program from.
+If you want to mute certain parts of the audio playing, create a file called `sfx_mute` in the same directory as where you are running the program from, and enter the following.

+* `music`: mute music
+* `sound`: mute sound effects
+* `all`: mute all audio

 # Controls
 * WASD: movement